Askia/designonline-api-doc/intro-error.md

 # Exhaustive list of error keys and description

 ## AskiaPortal errors
 In addition to DesignOnline API specific errors (see below), you may also receive some platform specific errors.
-See them here: [AskiaPortal errors](http://installers.askia.com/HelpDesk/devs/AskiaPortalCmnDoc/html/T_AskiaPortalCmn_Exceptions_ExceptionCode.htm)
+Listed here: [AskiaPortal errors](http://installers.askia.com/HelpDesk/devs/AskiaPortalCmnDoc/html/T_AskiaPortalCmn_Exceptions_ExceptionCode.htm)

 ## Global errors